Surfer12/multidisciplinary-analysis-of-prompts/docs/meta-analysis-mojo-implementation-spec.md

 The provided code snippet for the `analyze_thought` function is:

 ```91:104:analysis of tag additional markers of type.md
-fn analyze_thought(thought: Thought) -> Understanding:
+fn analyze_thought(thought: Thought):
     """
     Recursively analyzes a thought by decomposing it into sub-thoughts and synthesizing understanding.

-    The `->` syntax in Mojo indicates the return type of the function.
-In this case, it specifies that the function will return a List[Understanding] to properly handle multiple thoughts in the recursive case, since it processes a List[Understanding] when decomposing the input thought.

-    This is a type annotation that explicitly declares the expected return type, providing compile-time type checking and improving code clarity.
-The compiler will ensure that the function always returns an `Understanding` object.
+    The function no longer specifies a return type, allowing for more flexibility in handling the recursive case.

     Args:
         thought: The input thought to be analyzed.

     Returns:
-        An Understanding object representing the analyzed thought.
+        An object representing the analyzed thought.
     """
     """
     Recursively analyzes a thought by decomposing it into sub-thoughts and synthesizing understanding.